Changes to Victorian border restrictions

 From 1 May 2021 organisations will be required to use the free Check in TAS app to collect contact information about everyone who spends time at their premises or event.

 Business, organisations and events - who haven’t already registered for Check in TAS – need to register their premises ahead of the 1 May deadline for compliance.

 If patrons do not have a smartphone or are unable to use one, others in their group can check them in or staff at the premises will be able to check them in manually.

 Mandating the use of Check in TAS helps strengthen Tasmania’s contact tracing capability for rapid response in the event of a COVID 19 case or outbreak.

 Restrictions on visits to residential aged care facilities lifted

 Friday 26 February 2021

-In addition operators of residential aged care facilities are required to record the contact details for everyone who remains on site for 15 minutes or more.
-Contact information can be recorded using the Check-in Tas app.
+Operators of residential aged care facilities must record the name, phone number and date/time for everyone (not just one person per group) who remains on site for 15 minutes or more.
+The easiest way to record this information, for everyone, is through the Check-in Tas app.